sd2001/sd2001/README.md

 ## <div align="center" >About ME👋 </div>

 Currently, in my 2nd Year, I am a Results-Driven Computer Science student from SRMIST, KTR.I am really passionate about developing fast and efficient Machine Learning models.
 I love to learn new things and implement them eventually to develop hands-on skills.
 Working and manipulating images using OpenCV,imutils,skimage is something I love working on.
-Check out my repositories based on Image Processing.
+Check out my repositories based on Image Processing👇.

-🔭 I’m currently working in Programming Summer of Code'20, Technocolabs
+🔭 I’m currently working as a mentee in Programming Summer of Code'20, Intern in Technocolabs

 🌱 I’m currently learning Deep Learning and Computer Vision